Fedi-jou/ssr-webpack-movieswish/README.md

 - react-alice-carousel
 - LocalStorage

-### The Features that will be added in the future :
+### Mistakes auto evalution and the Features that should be added in the future :

 1. Of Course bugs fixes ( for carousel component in this project and for page refresh )
 2. adding Pagination for each Api call , Custom pagination component is added but it fetch the new pages in Client side so i deleted that Feature to make the pagination fetch only works in server side .